Early CDC test kits were delayed because of contamination issues, HHS report affirms - KESQ

 The contamination was discovered after an investigation was conducted by the HHS Office of the General Counsel at the request of HHS Secretary Alex Azar, the statement said.

-“These tests are so sensitive that this contamination could have been caused by a single person walking through an area with positive control material and then later entering an area where tests reagents were being manipulated,” Caputo said.
+“These tests are so sensitive that this contamination could have been caused by a single person walking through an area with positive control material and then later entering an area where tests reagents were being manipulated,” Caputo said, referring to the report.

-The investigation did not find evidence of the contamination issue leading to any false positive or false negative test results, Caputo said.
-However, it may have delayed the CDC’s ability to provide tests to public health labs for a short time, according to Caputo.
+The investigation did not find evidence of the contamination issue leading to any false positive or false negative test results, Caputo said, but it may have delayed the CDC’s ability to provide tests to public health labs for a short time.

 The CDC has implemented enhanced quality controls to ensure it does not happen again, according to the statement.